tweksteen/burst/doc/index.rst

 arguments in the query string, the cookie and the post data.
 You should give the name and the list of payloads name as arguments.
 The list of payloads can be found in the payloads/ directory.
-You can also get the keys of the payloads global variables.Before being injected, each payload is pass through the *pre_func* function which is, by default, *e*.
+You can also get the keys of the payloads global variable.
+Before being injected, each payload is pass through the *pre_func* function which is, by default, *e*.

 Once the requests have been generated, you can send them::